karstendavidbakker/Prototype/README.md

 The prototype features three 3D printed hardware components located at three locations on the frame of the wheelchair.
 Each part was modelled using Fusion 360 and printed using a Prusa I3 MK3s FDM printer in PLA material.

-The part files are available to download [here] (karstendavidbakker/Prototype/3D_printing_repository) .
+The part files are available to download [here](https://github.com/karstendavidbakker/Prototype/tree/master/3D_printing_repository "Title") .
 3.mf files are used specifically, as the printing parameters are contained within the file, according to our recommended settings and performance requirements.